-- 5.3 In particular the Governing Body/Proprietor [delete as appropriate] ensures that: - Our Governors/Trustees will be subjected to an enhanced DBS check and 'Section 128' check. - All governors and trustees receive appropriate safeguarding and child protection (including online to include responsibilities and expectations around filtering and monitoring) training at induction.
+5.3 In particular the Management Committee member ensures that:

+- Our Committee members will be subjected to an enhanced DBS check and 'Section 128' check. - All committee members receive appropriate safeguarding and child protection (including online to include responsibilities and expectations around filtering and monitoring) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in education settings are effective and support the delivery of a robust whole centre approach to safeguarding.
 Their training is updated at least annually. - Safeguarding and child protection policy and procedures are in place and reviewed annually. - Obligations under the Human Rights Act 1998 21, the Equality Act 201022, (including the Public Sector Equality Duty23), and their local multi-agency safeguarding arrangements are maintained and any breaches are tackled appropriately.